NPEMASTER/engineering-take-home/README.md

 You will need to use the `generationProfile.csv` included here combined with historical pricing data found [here](https://www.ercot.com/mp/data-products/data-product-details?id=NP4-180-ER).

 ## Requirements
- - Import historical data for the year 2010-2021 at HB_HOUSTON settlement point (heads up, this is an imperfect dataset)
+ - Import historical data for the year 2011-2021 at HB_HOUSTON settlement point
  - Take a user’s input for PPA price as input
  - Take a user's input for the year they want to know the profit or loss for
  - Write code that sums the profit or loss for each hour in the year specified.
 This will involve combining the following: